EricRohlfs/jetbot_wiki/Examples.md

 ### What's next?

-Can you think of a new behavior you can teach JetBot?
+Can you use deep learning to teach JetBot something new?

 Share it with us: